lukahn/Square-Enix-Software-Token-OTP/README.md

 ## Notes:
 1. The token is stored in /data/data/com.square_enix_software_token/files/VDS_dfms4142
 1. The token always starts with "0004", and has a length of 1960 characters.
+I wonder if this could be a version number (4).
 1. The token is in uppercase hex.
     1. The token in this file changes each time the "Show One-Time Password" button is pressed.
     1. Deleting this token when the app is closed means that the registration process needs to be restarted from the EULA stage.